Oak Hill Elementary School

 ""

-As part of the 2022 Bond, Oak Hill Elementary School will receive upgrades to its open-concept floor plan, adding full walls and doors between learning areas to improve safety and the student experience.
+As part of the 2022 Bond, Oak Hill Elementary School has begun construction on upgrades to its open-concept floor plan, adding full walls and doors between learning areas, improving overall safety and the student experience.
 These renovations will be some of the first bond projects to be completed as part of the 2022 Bond, expected to open to students at the start of the 2025-26 school year.

-A Campus Architectural Team, composed of campus staff, parents and community members, will work with the district and project team to determine design details to best meet the needs of Oak Hill’s students, staff and community.
+A Campus Architectural Team, composed of campus staff, parents and community members, has worked with the district and project team to determine design details to best meet the needs of Oak Hill’s students, staff and community.

 Follow the link to view the campus FAQ in Spanish